 A sense of place plays a critical role in determining whether a reader “gets into” a story or not.
-Good place names can lend an aura of reality to even the most fictional of places.
+Place names can lend an aura of reality to even the most fantastical of places.
 Conversely, an obviously made up place name in a story that pretends at reality can make a location that seems perfectly real to the author seem perfectly ridiculous to the reader.

 For example, I’ve seen a number of writers set stories in California’s Gold Country, where I resided for thirty-five years.
 They often name their fictional towns Pickaxe, Gold Pan, or Mother Lode.
-When I read a story where these sort of names abound, I find my suspension of disbelief is much less willing every time I collide with one of them because, while the area is sometimes referred to as Mother Lode country, the towns have much less “folksy” names such as Grass Valley, Colfax and Washington.
+When I read a story where these sort of names abound, I find my suspension of disbelief is much less willing every time I collide with one of them because, while the area is sometimes referred to as Mother Lode country, the towns have much less “folksy” names such as Auburn, Nevada City and Washington.

 As a reader, I have a strong personal preference for real place names.
 If a story is set in Grass Valley or Chicago or San Francisco, why not say so?
 As a writer I try to use landmarks my reader might recognize.
 This requires some research on my part, but the pay off in terms of bringing reality to a story is invaluable.
 Not only can the reader recognize and relate to the surroundings I depict, but selecting a real location allows me to describe more with less verbiage.

-There’s a side benefit to using, and therefore having to research, a real locale.
-I often find new stories lurking in the scenery and history of an area.
+Plus a side benefit to using, and therefore having to research, a real locale is that I often find new stories lurking in the scenery and history of an area.

 If a real place is unsuitable for some reason, I try setting my action near a real place.
-For example, my new mystery/detective novel, THE ANTIQUITIES HUNTER, required that part of the action take place at an unknown archaeological dig.
+For example, my detective novel, The Antiquities Hunter, required that part of the action take place at an unknown archaeological dig.
 The well-known digs were … well, too well-known and too well-exploited to be appropriate, so I made one up.
 But I set it near enough to a known site that my readers, if they wanted, could look up the neighboring dig on the Web or in National Geographic and satisfy themselves that they knew the terrain—and that I knew it, as well, and had described it accurately.

 There is, of course, a downside to this.
 Tolkien gave us books full of names that are delightful to read, to hear spoken and to speak.
 I sometimes say “Barad-dûr” just ‘cos I love the feel of the word on my tongue.
 It seems to say what it is—the Tower that holds the malevolent Mayar spirit of Sauron.
 Similarly, I love to read and say names like Minas Tirith, Cirith Ungol, and Lothlorien.
 Delicious delicacies, every one.
-And the way Tolkien changes our perception of Saruman’s capital, Isengard, by having Saruman subtly shift to referring to the tower, Orthanc—well, what can I say?
+And the way Tolkien changes our perception of Saruman’s capital, Eisengard by changing its name to Orthanc—well, what can I say?

 What was that?
 I’ve gotten carried away in fits of lingual ecstasy and forgotten what I was going to say about the downside of Rivendell, Edoras, and Mordor?
 Yes, too right.
 Ahem.